sbarzaghialteaup/cap-multitenant-portal/README.md

 # Getting Started

-Welcome to the template for a multitenant cap project with apps usable in SCP central portal.
+Welcome to the sample for a multitenant cap project with apps usable in SCP central portal.

 It contains these folders and files: